• There are no suggestions because the search field is empty.

 Can Empathy Be Learned?

-Feeling understood is not only a basic human need but it is also how we connect, help, and support one another.
-If we can’t recognize someone in pain, how can we support them?
 If we are unable to accept and empathize with our own emotions, it is difficult to be present to people around us.
 And for this reason, empathy is crucial for our interconnectivity.

-The good news is that like other emotional intelligence (or EQ) skills, empathy can be learned and practiced.
-Unlike IQ or the genes you inherited from your parents, we can apply ourselves and develop a greater understanding and know-how in relating to our own and others' feelings.
+Unlike IQ or the genes and temperament you inherited from your parents, we can apply ourselves and develop a greater understanding and know-how in relating to our own and others' feelings.
 And we can even extend this type of compassionate empathy virtually, which helps bridge the distance or separation we may feel.

 For a hands-on workbook to learn to empathize, identify when we slip into using feeling stoppers, and how to respond empathetically, check out our online store.